Updated on: November 1, 2024

 Technically, you can run Windows Defender and another antivirus simultaneously.
 But having two anti-malware engines running at the same time can cause interference, meaning malware and other threats could potentially go undetected.

-That’s why I strongly recommend Windows users disable Windows Defender’s antivirus engine once installing a third-party antivirus, like Norton 360.
+That’s why I strongly recommend Windows users disable Windows Defender’s antivirus engine once they install a third-party antivirus, like Norton 360.

 Is it safe to use a free antivirus?